-He ran his fingers through an ebony beard, which he had obviously curled and dyed.
+The old man ran his fingers through an ebony beard, which he had obviously curled and dyed.
 He opened the shining book as he faced the audience: several bored adults and one boy.

-“Until this very moment,” he announced grandly, “no magician in the entire history of the world has performed magic.
+“Until this very moment,” he announced grandly, “no magician in the entire history of the world has actually performed magic.
 Illusion and deception have been substituted for magic, and millions of believers have been told by deceitful entertainers that they are witnessing the effects of true supernatural power.
 You, my good friends, will be the first to ever witness real magic.
 You will remember this day for the remainder of your lives.
 So pay very close attention.
 Don’t blink!”

-He held up the strange shining book with gold lettering and read: “Minui fines vitae justo in aeternum!”
+He held up the shining book with gold lettering and read: “Minui fines vitae justo in aeternum!”

 The Great Sampson vanished.

 The carnival sideshow audience stood with jaded expectation on the crushed dirt floor.

 The people waited patiently for a minute, then two.

 A man in back finally slipped out of the dark tent.